• Skip to main content

 Or, you can take this guided tour on an open-air traditional trolley departing from Puebla’s historical centre (by the main square), stopping at the great pyramid, the Santa Maria Tonantzintla and the San Francisco Acatepec churches, and at Cholula’s main square.

 Art, architecture, and history combine in the Magic Town of Cholula, Puebla, to offer a well-rounded experience.
 Did you know that the biggest pyramid in the world (by volume) was in Mexico?
-Have you heard of Cholula before?
+I had no idea until I got there.

 YOU MAY ALSO WANT TO READ